 end grain and end grain closeup of the piece directly above

-taken from differnt web sites, these are clearly the same image, just manipulated differently including the color, aspect ratio, and orientation.
+taken from different web sites, these are clearly the same image, just manipulated differently including the color, aspect ratio, and orientation.
 If either one of them is correct in color it would almost certainly be the one on the left.

 curly planks